Nov 17, 2021

 • Fat reinjection - The fat is then reinjected into areas where it is needed.

 Fat grafting is generally safe, but there are some things to be aware of.
 Some of its side-effects include (but are not limited to):

 • A certain percentage of fat resorption from the treatment area

 When performed correctly, fat grafting is highly effective and also long-lasting.

 Some factors when it comes to the longevity of results are:

 • A doctor’s experience and skill - This includes how the fat was harvested, purified and injected.
 A skilled doctor with a comprehensive understanding of the applicable technique can determine the longevity of the fat grafting results.

 • How your body responds and adapts to the transferred fat is also a factor.
-To survive, injected fat must first establish a new blood supply to tap on the nourishment it needs.
+To survive, injected fat must establish a new blood supply to tap into the nourishment it needs.
 If this is successfully achieved, the results of fat grafting are often long-lasting.
 Still, there are instances where a certain percentage of fat fails to do so, and when this happens, a secondary procedure may be necessary.

 • Unhealthy lifestyle choices like smoking and excessive alcohol consumption also impact the longevity of results.
 So do bear in mind to make subtle changes when needed.